 Magic is viewed as the most potent tool an individual can wield to change the world.
 As nodes in the Net of the Heavens, mages are inherently more pivotal than those around them because they can use magic to achieve far-reaching and dramatic changes.
 Magic can be dangerous, however: too much magic can warp an individual’s consciousness or taint an area of land.
 Reliance on one realm of magic can create imbalances with terrible consequences.
 What is more the Urizen know that individual magicians in other nations rival or even exceed the power of the Urizen though they lack their perspective and understanding and this makes them dangerous.
-Yet at the same time these magicians are the peers and potential allies of the Urizen magi, they just need guidance.
+Yet at the same time these magicians are the peers and potential allies of the Urizen mages, they just need guidance.

 By bringing magicians together, the Conclave makes it easy for the Urizen to assess their peers, to identify those magicians amongst the other nations who are pivotal nodes.
 By working together in the Conclave, they can more easily influence their colleagues and thus ensure that the magicians of the Empire are effective and work to improve the Empire.

 Some Urizen take an interest in the workings of other Imperial bodies, like the Senate, the Synod or the Bourse, but the majority regard the Conclave as the most important political arena in the Empire, a reflection of the importance which the Urizen place on magic.
-One exception to this attitude are the magi, the political magicians of Urizen.
-A magus sees an equivalence between politics and magic.
+One exception to this attitude are the mages (or magi), the political magicians of Urizen.
+A mage sees an equivalence between politics and magic.
 In both, carefully chosen words and gestures, a strong will and a keen intellect allow one to achieve results far beyond what one could achieve using only one's body.
 Magic is notoriously unreliable at influencing the hearts and minds of thinking beings, whereas a charismatic steward of the Marches or a silver-tongued Sarvosian Mountebank can achieve incredible results without using the tiniest bit of actual magic.

-Whereas the stargazers and seers look beyond the world, and beyond the present, the magi are focused on the here and now.
+Whereas the stargazers and seers look beyond the world, and beyond the present, the mages are focused on the here and now.
 Using the Net of the Heavens as a model, they seek to become powerful nodes in their own right, building alliances and exerting influence over others to achieve their ends.
 They feel a natural affinity for other magicians, but they also realise the value of using their magical abilities to help their allies and build interlocking webs of favour and influence.
-Where reason and debate are insufficient, the magi use magic and more mundane methods to learn everything they can about their political opponents, reasoning that the more they know the more likely they are to find some lever that will allow them to bring their rival around to their way of thinking.
+Where reason and debate are insufficient, the mages use magic and more mundane methods to learn everything they can about their political opponents, reasoning that the more they know the more likely they are to find some lever that will allow them to bring their rival around to their way of thinking.

-Magi do not restrict their political ambitions to the mortal world; the eternals are powerful and are clearly pivotal nodes in their own rights, even if they are not part of the Empire.
-Where other nations may find the eternals suspect, the magi believe fundamentally that the eternals are a “knowable quantity.”
+Mages do not restrict their political ambitions to the mortal world; the eternals are powerful and are clearly pivotal nodes in their own rights, even if they are not part of the Empire.
+Where other nations may find the eternals suspect, the mages believe fundamentally that the eternals are a “knowable quantity.”
 Their restricted nature as compared to humans means that mortals will always eventually get the better of them, provided they approach them rationally and with care not to become overconfident.

-Some Urizen magi have little or no interest in politics.
+Some Urizen mages have little or no interest in politics.
 The stargazers are interested in magic itself, performing research and experiments seeking to advance understanding and exceed the known limits of magic.
 They study magic not just for the power it grants, but so that they can understand both it and the complex laws that govern it.
 Although only a few stargazers are interested in astronomy they take their name from those amongst them who meticulously chart the course of the heavens.